Algorithmic solvability of the lifting-extension problem: Weak spaces

 \begin{theorem} \eoHss \end{theorem}

-The importance of this result does not lie in the existence of an \Hopf space structure but in its properties.
-After all, we will need to construct this structure and in this respect, the above existential result is not sufficient.
+The importance of this result does not lie in the existence of an \Hopf space structure itself but in its uniqueness and its properties.
+After all, we will need to construct this structure and, in this respect, the above existential result is not sufficient.

 \heading{\Hopf space structures on pullbacks} We describe a general method for introducing \Hopf space structures on pullbacks since $\Pnew$ is defined in this way.
 Let us start with a general description of our situation.
 We are given a pullback square